Popular Buddhist Temples in Asia

 Also spelt as Pagan, Bagan is situated on the banks of the Ayerwaddy River is home to the major area of Buddhist temples, pagodas, stupas and ruins in the world.
 This place was once the capital of various ancient kings of Burma, who built possibly as many as 4,400 temples during the height of their reign (between 1000 and 1200 AD).
 In the year 1287, the kingdom fell to the Mongols and Bagan swiftly declined as a political center, but continued to thrive as a major place for Buddhist scholarship.

 The Shwedagon Pagoda (also referred to as Golden Pagoda) in Yangon is the holiest Buddhist shrine located in Burma.
-There are not certain origins of Shwedagon and lost in antiquity but it is anticipated that the Pagoda was first constructed by the Mon during the Bagan period (between the 6th and 10th century AD).
+There are not certain origins of Shwedagon and lost in antiquity, but it is anticipated that the Pagoda was first constructed by the Mon during the Bagan period (between the 6th and 10th century AD).
 The temple complex is entirely glittering and has colorful stupas but the center of attention is the 99 meter high main stupa which is entirely covered in gold.

 The Mahabodhi (Great Enlightenment) Temple is a Buddhist stupa situated in the Bodh Gaya in the state of Bihar, India.
 The main complex of the stupa has an inheritor of the original Bodhi Tree under which Gautama Buddha attained the enlightenment.
 It is the most sacred place of Buddhism.
 This temple was constructed by great Emperor Asoka after 250 years of the time when Buddha attained Enlightenment.
 The present temple dates from the 5th-6th century.

 Also known as “Great Eastern Temple”, Todaiji temple is located in Nara Japan.
 It is one of the most historically important and popular Buddhist temples in the country.
 The temple was constructed during the 8th century by Emperor Shomu as the head of all provincial Buddhist temples in Japan.
-Today small remains of the original buildings of Todaiji are located here.
+Today the small remains of the original buildings of Todaiji are located here.
 The Daibutsuden (“Great Buddha Hall”) dates for the most of the part from 1709, which houses one of the biggest Buddha statues in Japan.

 Apart from these, Boudhanath, Jokhang, Pha That Luang, Wat Arun and Haeinsa Temple are some of the other famous Buddhist temples in Asia.
-If you are a follower of Buddhism and want to explore these temples, book international flights at reasonable rates and enjoy a memorable journey.